Gestational Diabetes UK

 The website has been a huge learning curve and gamble, especially as I have very little IT skills or knowledge, but with the help of YouTube clips and lots of researching online, I seem to have managed to cobble something together that is working OK?!

-My members always asked for a 7 day meal plan and recipes to go alongside my knowledge of a GD diet that works and so that was my next step.
+My members always asked for a 7 day meal plan and recipes to go alongside my knowledge of a GD diet that works and so that has been my next step.
 I now offer 2 membership options, Bronze and Silver.
-This membership pays for the running costs of the website and small wage to myself as a stay at home mother, so that I can continue with my passion of researching and helping mothers with gestational diabetes.
+This membership helps pay for the running costs of the website and small wage to myself as a stay at home mother, so that I can continue with my passion of researching and helping mothers with gestational diabetes.
 It also means I can have a website that is not ruined with pop ups and advertising banners.